Walter Rothschild, 2nd Baron Rothschild: Peerage and death

 Walter inherited the British peerage title Baron Rothschild from his father Nathan Rothschild, 1st Baron Rothschild, in 1915.
-He died in 1937 at Tring Park, Hertfordshire, aged 69, and was buried in Willesden Jewish Cemetery, London.
+He died of cancer of the spinal cord in 1937 at Tring Park, Hertfordshire, aged 69, and was buried in Willesden Jewish Cemetery, London.
 He had no legitimate children, and his younger brother Charles had predeceased him, so the title was inherited by his nephew Victor.

 Furthermore, he also inherited the title "Baron de Rothschild" (Freiherr von Rothschild) of the Austrian nobility, which was an authorized title in the United Kingdom by Warrant of 27 April 1932.

 In 1838, Queen Victoria had authorized the use of this Austrian title in the United Kingdom.